felicialuo/quick-draw-dataflow/quick-draw/README.md

 pip install pillow
 ```

-To test the script locally, pass in the output folder directory `--output` and the image label to draw from the dataset `--label`
+To test the script locally, pass in the output folder directory `--output` and the image label to draw from the dataset `--imglabel`
 ```
 python convert.py --output /Users/felicialuo/Documents/hyperSense_local/dataset/apple/ --imglabel apple
 ```